-Limited pre-event accommodation is available at Glencairn Farm.
+Limited pre-event tented camping is available at Glencairn Farm.
 The cost for this camping is not included in your entry fee.
 You need to book this separately.
-The camping fee includes dinner on night of registration and breakfast on the first day of event.
-Alternatively riders can book accommodation anywhere in or around Underberg, Himeville or Sani Pass.
+The camping fee includes dinner on the night of registration day and breakfast on the first day of the event.
+Alternatively, riders can book accommodation anywhere in or around Underberg, Himeville or Sani Pass.

 All competitors must make their own accommodation arrangements for Scottburgh after the finish of the event.

-Each competitor will be issued with a 100-litre dust and waterproof plastic box.
+Each competitor will be issued with a 100-litre dust- and waterproof plastic box.
 The letter on your black box is not your batch sticker.
 You can ignore it.
 This is to help the box stacker while off-loading at the race villages.
-All your clothing, bike spares, energy drinks, etc., need to be packed into this box and this will be transported between the stage locations.
+All your clothing, bike spares, energy drinks etc, need to be packed into this box and this will be transported between the stage locations.
 No other bags will be transported between stage locations.
 It will be your responsibility to load your box onto the Super Group truck before the start of each day.
-There will be a separate truck travelling directly to Scottburgh with bike boxes and any other kit you will not require during the event.
+There will be a separate truck travelling from registration directly to Scottburgh with bike boxes and any other kit you will not require during the event.
 Please ensure that you load any unwanted kit into this truck, which will be at Glencairn the afternoon of your registration and the morning of your start.
-Black boxes will need to be handed back at the finish in Scottburgh where your box will be exchanged for a Finisher’s T-shirt.
+Black boxes need to be handed back at the finish in Scottburgh where they will be exchanged for a Finisher’s top.

 All riders not staying at Glencairn Farm on the evening prior to their start will need to make use of the Drop and Go system on Glencairn Farm, situated at the entrance near the batch pounds.

 In an effort to reduce congestion on the race route, we will be seeding all teams for the start each day.
-Seeding for Day 1 will be based on recent events and/ or your last sani2c results.
-Seeding for Days 2 and Day 3 will be based on your overall position.
+Seeding for Day 1 will be based on recent events and/or your last sani2c results.
+Seeding for Day 2 and Day 3 will be based on your overall position.
 You’ll receive an SMS confirming your starting batch for each day the day prior.

 Day 2: Batches A-V will consist of 25 teams each and will leave at 5-minute intervals.
-Batches W-Z will consist of 50 teams each, will leave at 10-minute intervals.
+Batches W-Z will consist of 50 teams each and will leave at 10-minute intervals.
 Batch A will start at first light.

 NOTE: Both team members need to check in together with the batch pound marshals.
 This must happen at least 20 minutes prior to their advertised start time.
 Any team jumping to an earlier batch will be given a three-hour penalty.
 Scanning mats on the start line will record your official start time and pickup any discrepancies.

-There will be no batch stickers issued.
-Day 1 batch stickers will be found on your number boards.
+There will be no batch stickers on your number boards.
 The onus is upon you to assure that you start in the correct batch.
-Seeding of teams and their relevant batch start time will be made available 10 days before registration.
-Batches lists with start times will also be displayed at registration and before the start.
+Seeding of teams and their relevant batch start time will be made available 10 days before registration on this website.
+Batch lists with start times will also be displayed at registration and before the start.

 Each rider will find their number board in their black box.
 Your timing chip will be in your number board.
 Do not cut or punch additional holes into your number board as you may damage the electronic filaments needed to time you.
 Please verify that your timing chip is functional and has your correct details by getting a scanned check at registration.